Your first few weeks

 2. Find your way around at Oxford

 Oxford is approximately 60 miles northwest of London with excellent road and national rail links, including direct coach services from several international airports.
 Traffic congestion and a lack of parking mean that bringing your own car to Oxford is not advised.
 Maps and directions are available.

 The online access guide contains information on building accessibility and the contact details of people who can help you with access needs.
 If you would like a guided audio tour of parts of the city, Know Your Oxford will help you get an insider’s view to student life in central Oxford.

 3. Freshers' week

 Freshers' week, which takes place in Week 0 (the week before term begins), includes orientation activities for new students including the annual Freshers' Fair, registration, tours, and social events.
 Your college or department will send you details of activities you are expected to attend during your first few weeks.
-The graduate induction timetable [pdf] shows how your time may be divided between your college and department induction activities.

 4. Council tax exemption and bank accounts

 Once you have completed your University registration, an enrolment certificate will be available from Student Self Service to download and print confirming your enrolled status at the University of Oxford for the current academic year.
 This certificate may be used by students living outside of college or hall accommodation to claim for council tax exemption and also as supporting documentation if you have not yet opened a student bank account.